Updated: Nov 5, 2021

 In the traditional western diet, muscle meats are consumed more often than other types of meat such as organ meats, gelatinous meats and even skin and bones.
 Common gelatinous meats include ox cheek, oxtail, short rib, chicken feet or wings and shin.

-The main health benefits of eating gelatinous meats comes from the collagen and glycine it contains.
-The collagen is important for our joints, skin and our gut lining, whereas glycine is an important amino acid, especially for those eating a high quantity of muscle meat.
+The main health benefits of eating gelatinous meats come from the collagen and glycine it contains.
+Collagen is important for our joints, skin and our gut lining, whereas glycine is an important amino acid, especially for those eating a high quantity of muscle meat.

 While eating muscle meats does provide us with a good dose of protein and other essential minerals and vitamins, eating too much muscle meat and not enough of the other type of meats can be detrimental to our health.
 This is due to the high levels of methionine which raises the level of homocysteine in our blood, too much of which is a significant risk factor for heart disease, stroke, mental illness and fractures.
 Glycine helps to lower the levels of homocysteine in the blood, reversing the negative effects.